interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/subscription_validation.md

 #### Successful subscription query and cleanup check

-We expect to be allowed ro query for existing subscriptions in order to clean them up
+We expect to be allowed to query for existing subscriptions in order to clean them up

 ## Subscription limitations test case

-### Subscription limitations test step
+### Subscription quantity limitations test step

+The test will attempt to create 10 identical subscriptions for the same area and expect this to succeed, then create an 11th one and expect it to fail.

+#### Create up to the maximum allowed number of subscriptions in an area check

+As per **[astm.f3411.v22a.DSS0030](../../../../../requirements/astm/f3411/v22a.md)**, the DSS API is expected to allow us to create multiple subscriptions.

 #### Enforce maximum number of subscriptions for an area check

-**[astm.f3411.v22a.DSS0050](../../../../../requirements/astm/f3411/v22a.md)** for a given area for which the DSS is responsible, there may be at most NetDSSMaxSubscriptionPerArea (10) subscriptions per USS.

-The test will attempt to create 10 subscriptions for the same area and expect this to succeed, then create an 11th one and expect it to fail.
+If the DSS successfully creates an 11th Subscription in the same area instead of rejecting it, it will not have performed the Subscription count validation as defined in **[astm.f3411.v22a.DSS0050](../../../../../requirements/astm/f3411/v22a.md)**

+### Subscription duration limitations test step

 #### Enforce maximum duration of subscriptions for an area check